-Beijing-based commodity market information provider JLC Network Technology Co. on Wednesday (16 December) shared its JLC China Bunker monthly report for November with Manifold Times through an exclusive arrangement:
+Beijing-based commodity market information provider JLC Network Technology Co. recently shared its JLC China Bunker monthly report for November 2022 with Manifold Times through an exclusive arrangement:

 Bunker Fuel Demand

 China’s bonded bunker fuel sales fall further in Nov